-Most banks do not have issues with low to moderate caffeine or alcohol intake, though they may ask you not to pump for donation purposes for 12 hours after drinking either of these.
+Most banks do not have issues with low to moderate caffeine or alcohol intake, though they may ask you not to pump for donation purposes for up to 12-48 hours after drinking alcohol.

 If you are donating just an existing freezer stash and are not going to be an ongoing donor, most milk banks will have a minimum number of ounces (usually 100-150) that they want you to donate in order to make it worth their while to screen you.
-This usually does not apply to grieving mothers whose babies have died.
+(Note that this usually does not apply to grieving mothers whose babies have passed away.)

 Donating your milk is a fabulous thing to do if you are an exclusive pumper with oversupply, are not taking medications, and are motivated enough to take care of the blood testing that is required and transportation of your milk.
 I looked into it when my son was about four months old, but then I decided to take a medication for post-partum anxiety and so was not eligible.
-I was sad that I wasn’t able to donate, but if this is an option for you, I hope you look into it!
+I ended up donating via informal milk sharing instead, which is also a great option!References

 - Zelenak, Lawrence.
 “The Body in Question: The Income Tax and Human Body Materials.” https://scholarship.law.duke.edu/cgi/viewcontent.cgi?article=4815&context=lcp

 - Human Milk Banking of North America. https://www.hmbana.org/

 - Prolacta.
 “Donor Milk Safety: Prolacta’s Screening, Testing & Manufacturing Process.” https://www.prolacta.com/Data/Sites/14/media/PDF/mcc-140041-donor-milk-safety-and-screening-processes-fact-sheet.pdf

 - Tiny Treasures Milk Bank.
 “Frequently Asked Questions.” https://tinytreasuresmilkbank.com/faqs